Inverse problem: Tomographic methods

 In these methods we attempt at recovering a distributed parameter, the observation consisting in the measurement of the integrals of this parameter carried out along a family of lines.
 We denote by $\Gamma_x$ the line in this family associated with measurement point $x$.
 The observation at $x$ can thus be written as:

 where $s$ is the arc-length along ${\Gamma_x}$ and $w(x,y)$ a known weighting function.
 Comparing this equation with the Fredholm integral above, we notice that the kernel $K(x,y)$ is kind of a delta function that peaks on line ${\Gamma_x}$.
 With such a kernel, the forward map is not compact.

 Computed tomography

 In X-ray computed tomography the lines on which the parameter is integrated are straight lines: the tomographic reconstruction of the parameter distribution is based on the inversion of the Radon transform.
-Although from a theoretical point of view many linear inverse problems are well understood, problems involving the Radon transform and its generalisations still present many theoretical challenges with questions of sufficiency of data still unresolved.
+Although from a theoretical point of view many linear inverse problems are well understood, problems involving the Radon transform and its generalisations still present many practical challenges, such as with of sufficiency of data.
 Such problems include incomplete data for the x-ray transform in three dimensions and problems involving the generalisation of the x-ray transform to tensor fields.
 Solutions explored include Algebraic Reconstruction Technique, filtered backprojection, and as computing power has increased, iterative reconstruction methods such as iterative Sparse Asymptotic Minimum Variance.